 The American Automatic Control Council sponsors five awards.
 These awards are given to recognize excellence in scientific, technological, or educational contributions to automatic control.
-The 2013 AACC awards nomination deadline has been extended to 15 December 2012 (this is a hard deadline).
+The deadline for submission of award nominations is Dec.
+1 of the year previous to the award year.
+This is a hard deadline.

 AACC Award Nomination Form.